Siege of Rhodes (88 BC)

-The siege of Rhodes took place in 88 BC between the people of Rhodes (allies of Roman) and Mithridates VI of Pontus' army.
-The Rhodian forces were led by an admiral called Demagoras and the proconsul of Asia, Lucius Cassius, with them.
-After the defeat of Rome in the Battle of Protopachium, Rome was forced to retreat from Asia and the only major independent power left in that province was Rhodes.
-Rhodes had previously been an ally to both Mithridates and Rome, but now it only preferred Rome.
+The siege of Rhodes was a battle of the First Mithridatic War that took place in 88 BC, during which King Mithridates of Pontus unsuccessfully besieged the city of Rhodes, allied to the Roman Republic.
+The Rhodian forces were led by an admiral called Demagoras and the Roman proconsul of Asia, Lucius Cassius, who had retreated to the island after the Roman defeat at Protopachium.
+Despite using complex siege engines, Mithridates was unable to take the island.

 Prelude

 After securing mainland Asia Minor Mithridates moved on to the islands of the Aegean.
 He first invaded the island of Kos, a very lucrative conquest (and probably the main reason for the invasion) as the Ptolemies of Egypt and many other nations and people (like the Jews of Alexandria) had stashed part of their treasury there.
 The people of Kos did not put up a fight and received Mithridates as a liberator not a conqueror.
 Besides the treasuries Mithridates got a hold of young prince Ptolemy Auletes, who was being held safe on Kos.
 The people of Kos distinguished themselves by insisting that the Romans on the island, who were granted sanctuary, were not to be harmed.
 After Kos Mithridates went on to Mytilene on Lesbos which also surrendered without a fight.
 The next target was the island of Rhodes.

 The Roman governor of Asia, Lucius Cassius, had fled to Rhodes and was marshalling the resistance against Mithridates on the island.
 Many surviving Romans and Italians had also fled to Rhodes and were assisting the Rhodians in bolstering their defences.
 When word arrived of Mithridates pending arrival the defenders destroyed all building outside their walls and prepared for the upcoming assault.

-During the famous Siege of Rhodes 200 years prior, Rhodes had successfully defended itself from Demetrius I of Macedon, commonly known as "Poliorcetes" (The Besieger).
+During the famous siege of Rhodes of 200 years prior, Rhodes had successfully defended itself from Demetrius I of Macedon, commonly known as "Poliorcetes" (The Besieger).
 Demetrius' engineers had created a large mechanised siege tower called the Helepolis, but despite this taunting technology Rhodes came out with a win.
 Demetrius' abandoned siege equipment was then used to make the well known Colossus of Rhodes.

 Mithridates was all quite aware of this, and he wanted to outdo Demetrius (just like he wished to outdo Alexander the Great).
 Mithridates had his engineers construct the sambuca (different from the sambuca invented by Heracleides of Tarentum more than 100 years prior).
 It was a large tower mounted on ships with bridges equipped to safely pass over city walls from sea.
 Meanwhile, Mithridates sailed in a quinquereme and his land forces awaited orders in Caunus.